The World's Fastest Indian: Production

+In interviews, Hopkins stated that Munro was one of the easiest roles that he has ever played in his career, simply because Munro's view on life was not all that different from his own.

 Many of the props used for filming were actually owned by Munro, including all the exploded pistons and the piston mould that Hopkins uses for a scene in the film.
 These were on display at the Southland Museum and Art Gallery.
 The location used for Burt Munro's home and workshop in New Zealand took place on an empty section on Lithgow Street in Invercargill, this section was used as the headquarters for the notorious Black Power gang during the 1990s until the house burnt down in 1998.
 A house has been built on the plot since the film was released.

+Then-Mayor of Invercargill Tim Shadbolt was given a cameo role in the film as Frank.

 Historical accuracy

 The real Burt Munro married Florence Beryl Martyn on 6 August 1925; they divorced in 1950–51.
 While the couple had four children together, no mention is made of children in the film; but it is implied that he was married, and either estranged or divorced.

 The Munro portrayed in the film recalls the death of a twin brother named Ernie, who died when a tree fell on him.
 The real Munro had an older brother who was killed when a tree fell on him.
 Munro also had a stillborn twin sister.
 The real Munro had set numerous speed records in New Zealand during the late 1930s through the early 1970s.
 However, these records are only implied in the film.
 Munro was never known to actually urinate on his lemon tree; film director Roger Donaldson added that detail as a tribute to his own father, who did.

 In reality, Munro's record-breaking run at Bonneville came after several separate visits to the US, beginning in 1956.
 This was demonstrated, for instance, by a letter published in the May 1957 edition of Popular Mechanics (p.
 6), which referred to 'H. A. "Dad" Munro' and his 1920 Indian Scout.
 The visit to Bonneville shown in the film was a composite of several made by Munro.
 In 1962 he set a record of 178.971 mph at Bonneville.
 His fastest complete run there was 190.07 mph.
 While Munro did reach 205.67 mph on an uncompleted run, on which he crashed, he never set a record of 201 mph at Bonneville (as the film suggests).

 Near the end of the film, Speed Week participants throw money into 'the hat', and Burt Munro is presented with a bag of cash before he sets the speed record.
 In fact, Munro had to take up a collection before Speed Week, as US Customs required a cash bond before releasing his motorcycle.
-A photograph of the gathered crowd presenting Munro with the bag of cash, in 1962, was reprinted in a 2006 issue of Hot Rod magazine.
+A photograph of the gathered crowd presenting Munro with the bag of cash in 1962 was reprinted in a 2006 issue of Hot Rod magazine.